edercirino/inviteguest/README.md

 #### How it works

-The user(receptionist in the most cases) type the host name and eeceptionist name(him/her own name).
+The user(receptionist in the most cases) type the host name and receptionist name(him/her own name).
 After this, the section will showed to add the guests.

-#### Future implementations

-- Order the list
-- Implement input age
-- Search bar to filter the list

 ------------
 ### How to test this project in your computer